kellyjonbrazil/jc/docs/utils.md

 Parameters:

     data:       (string) a string representation of a date-time in several supported formats

 Returns:

-    Dict/None    A Dictionary of the following format:
+    Dictionary  A Dictionary of the following format:

                 {
-                     "format":               integer,     # for debugging purposes
+                    "format":               integer,     # for debugging purposes.
+None if conversion fails "timestamp_naive":      integer,     # timestamp based on locally configured timezone.
+None if conversion fails
-                     "timestamp_naive":      integer,     # timestamp based on locally configured timezone "timestamp_utc":        integer      # aware timestamp only if UTC timezone detected }
+                    "timestamp_utc":        integer      # aware timestamp only if UTC timezone detected.
+None if conversion fails
+                }

                 The format integer denotes which date_time format conversion succeeded.
                 The timestamp_naive integer is the converted date-time string to a naive epoch timestamp.
                 The timestamp_utc integer is the converted date-time string to an aware epoch timestamp in the UTC timezone.
 If an aware conversion cannot be performed (e.g. the UTC timezone is not found in the date-time string), then this field will be None.

-                 If the conversion completely fails, None is returned instead of a Dictionary
+                If the conversion completely fails, all fields will be None.